Nuclei-Software/nuclei-sdk/doc/source/design/overview.rst

   This directory contains all the supported SoCs for this Nuclei SDK, the directory name for SoC and its boards should always in lower case.

-  Here we mainly support Nuclei processor cores running in Hummingbird FPGA evaluation board, the support package placed in *SoC/hbird/*.
+  Here we mainly support Nuclei processor cores running in Nuclei FPGA evaluation board, the support package placed in *SoC/demosoc/*.

-  In each SoC's include directory, *nuclei_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/hbird/Common/Include/nuclei_sdk_soc.h*.
+  In each SoC's include directory, *nuclei_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/demosoc/Common/Include/nuclei_sdk_soc.h*.

-  In each SoC Board's include directory, *nuclei_sdk_hal.h* must be provided, and include the board header file, for example, *SoC/hbird/Board/hbird_eval/Include/nuclei_sdk_hal.h*.
+  In each SoC Board's include directory, *nuclei_sdk_hal.h* must be provided, and include the board header file, for example, *SoC/demosoc/Board/nuclei_fpga_eval/Include/nuclei_sdk_hal.h*.

 * **Build**